 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Upside down cakes are the epitome of pleasurable desserts: moistest of cakes, caramelized fruit and the option of whipped cream.
-This beautiful fall dessert is egg-free and dairy-free, and you’ll love making and using the caramel sauce — just three ingredients and five minutes of cooking.
-Enjoy making a beautiful Paleo and AIP dessert for yourself and the ones you love.
+This beautiful fall dessert is egg-free and dairy-free, and you’ll love making and using the Easy Caramel Sauce — just three ingredients and five minutes of cooking.
+Enjoy making Paleo & AIP Pear Upside Down Cake for yourself and the ones you love.

 Pears and Apples